khusnetdinov/kazan/README.md

 It includes development gems:

+  - [Better Errors](https://github.com/charliesome/better_errors) replaces the standard Rails error page with a much better and more useful error page.
   - [Listen](https://github.com/guard/listen) listens to file modifications and notifies you about the changes.
+  - [Rack Mini Profiler](https://github.com/MiniProfiler/rack-mini-profiler) displays speed badge for every html page.
   - [Spring](https://github.com/rails/spring) speeds up development by keeping your application running in the background.
-  - [Rack Mini Profiler](https://github.com/MiniProfiler/rack-mini-profiler) displays speed badge for every html page.

 It includes tests gems: